NBKRedSpy/BTShowMechAffinity/README.md

 ![image](https://user-images.githubusercontent.com/54865934/168877225-4e1c38bc-c505-4dfa-a907-c60781d66cc6.png)

-When in the contract loadout screen, click on a mech to show the pilot affinities.

 ## Usage
-When in the contract loadout screen, click on a mech and all the pilots will have the rank icon changed to a color baseD on the pilot's affinity.
+When in the contract loadout screen, click on a mech and all the pilots will have their rank icon changed to a color based on the pilot's affinity.

 The pilots on the right of the screen will also be sorted by the number of drops with the selected mech and then by name.

 ## The affinity colors are: